alienator88/slacky-dark/readme.md

 2. Download SlackInstall.ps1 and run it with powershell.
 This will automatically add all the code to the correct file.

-3. Open Slack and set your color pallete like above and you're all done.

 # Enabling Developer Tools in Slack

 * Windows: Create a shortcut to Slack and change the target to

 `C:\Windows\System32\cmd.exe /c "SET SLACK_DEVELOPER_MENU=TRUE && start %homepath%\AppData\Local\slack\slack.exe"`

 Run Dev Tools with Ctrl+Alt+I or from Menu > View > Developer.

+Refresh Slack window with Ctrl+Shift+R or from Menu > View > Developer.

 * Mac: Set up as an Automator program with the "program" being Run Shell Script that has the following code: